Requiae/campaign-arcadia/content/Arcadia/Warmwood/WarmwoodStation.md

   colour: purple
 ---

-A subterranean train station of Arcadian design in the middle of the warmwood forest.
+A subterranean train station of Arcadian design in the middle of [[tags/Warmwood|the Warmwood]].